Ddall/AlpoStellar/README.md

 AlpoStellar
 ===========

-Datalogger for experimental athmospheric balloon
+Arduino based datalogger for high altitude balloon.

 This is a project from CLES FACIL: http://cles-facil.fr/